Challenges

 Solutions

-IRI RowGen software produces accurate, safe test data that reflects production database table formats, sizes, value ranges, and constraints - without production data.
+IRI RowGen software produces accurate, safe test data that reflects production database table formats, sizes, value ranges, and constraints - without requiring production data.
 RowGen uses your DDL information to automatically build and load huge, structurally and referentially correct test tables fast.
 For details, see:

 Blog > Test Data > RowGen Automates Database Test Data Generation